Cygnus OB2

-Cygnus OB2 is an OB association that is home to some of the most massive and most luminous stars known, including suspected Luminous blue variable Cyg OB2 #12.
+Cygnus OB2 or VI Cygni (abbreviated to VI Cyg) is an OB association that is home to some of the most massive and most luminous stars known, including suspected Luminous blue variable Cyg OB2 #12.
 It also includes one of the largest known stars, NML Cygni.
 The region is embedded within a wider one of star formation known as Cygnus X, which is one of the most luminous objects in the sky at radio wavelengths.
 The region is approximately 1,570 parsecs from Earth in the constellation of Cygnus.

 The young cluster is one of the largest known and the largest in the northern hemisphere with some authors formerly classifying it as a young globular cluster similar to those in the Large Magellanic Cloud.
 Today, however, it is considered a massive, low-density stellar association.

 Although it is over ten times more massive than the Orion Nebula, which is easily seen with the naked eye, Cygnus OB2 is hidden behind a massive dust cloud known as the Cygnus Rift, which obscures many of the stars in it.
 This means that despite its large size, it is hard to determine its actual properties.
 The estimated number of massive stars range from 50 to 100 of spectral type O and its total mass having been calculated as (4–10)×10^4 or 3×10^4 solar masses according to other investigations.

 Despite this, recent surveys ranging from radio to X-ray wavelengths have observed the region to great depths to gain a better understanding of how the processes of star and planet formation occur on such a large scale.
 These studies include observations with the Chandra X-ray Observatory, Spitzer Space Telescope, the Herschel Space Observatory and the Gran Telescopio Canarias.
 As for recent observations, the final stages of the process of photoablation is taking place, where the biggest stars formed and cleared the ambient material from the region.